JeffTadashi/quick-dockers/README.md

 ```
 docker run --rm jefftadashi/nmap example.com
 ```
-See all the folders in this repository for the docker images that are available.
  Also check out my docker hub directly at:
 - https://hub.docker.com/u/jefftadashi

 ## Image List

+See all the folders in this repository for the docker images that are available, and see list below:

 Name | Description
 --- | ---
-dirsearch | Brute-force find directories in web servers ldapsearch | Search LDAP directories nikto | Scan web servers for vulnerabilities nmap | Network port scanner (with included scripts)
+dirsearch | Brute-force find directories in web servers evil-winrm | Shell through WinRM services ldapsearch | Search LDAP directories nikto | Scan web servers for vulnerabilities nmap | Network port scanner (with included scripts)